-Suspicion of CAD may be based on your medical history and symptoms, such as chest pain with exertion.
+Suspicion of CAD may be based on your medical history and symptoms such as chest pain with exertion.
 A complete physical exam will be done to look for other signs of CAD.
 Diagnosis is often made by assessing the results of several tests.
 Tests can also eliminate other health conditions with symptoms similar to CAD.
-In some people, CAD is found accidentally during a regular physical exam.
+In some people, CAD is found by chance during a regular physical exam.

 Other tests that may detect changes in blood flow include: